Beautiful linseed Oil Paints

 Linseed Oil Paints are produced from nature.
 The ingredients are eco-friendly natural ingredients.
 What we here in the UK call 'Linseed Oil', is extracted from seeds of the FLax plant; (pictured right, in flower).
 This is the very same plant which also allows us to create linen from the fibres of the plant itself.

-harvested from living pine trees (pictured right), predominantly found in southern hemisphere countries, was used as the Solvent, but the extraction and purifying processes followed by the shipping costs started to become very time consuming and very costly, so a petroleum based 'turpentine substitute', originally for cleaning brushes and equipment; known today as 'white spirit', arrived back in the late 70's/early 80's in the UK; for some time there were 'sandwich board' signs stood outside of hardware shops stating: 'turps subs sold here!'.
+Traditionally pure Turpentine; a liquid obtained from the distillation of resin removed from beneath the barks of living pine trees (pictured right), (predominantly found in southern hemisphere countries,) was used as the Solvent, but the extraction and purifying processes followed by the shipping costs started to become very time consuming and very costly, so a petroleum based 'turpentine substitute', originally for cleaning brushes and equipment; known today as 'white spirit', arrived back in the late 70's/early 80's in the UK; for some time there were 'sandwich board' signs stood outside, on the footpaths, of hardware shops stating: 'turps subs sold here!'.

 Linseed oil based paints provide sustainable and long-lasting paint systems suitable for both interior and exterior painting projects, on a multitude of various substrates icluding timbers and metals found in buildings, as well as furniture restoration projects &Decorative effects.